1. Get Help with your Beach Wedding

 8. Mind Mother Nature

-Don’t forget to consider the climate when choosing your wedding dress & shoes.
+Don’t forget to consider the climate when choosing your wedding dress, bridal accessories and shoes.
 You’ll be swimming in sweat if you pair your fairy-tale satin ball gown with the beach’s intense rays.
 Go for lighter fabrics and silhouettes, and be sure to slather on the sunscreen or you’ll risk some serious burn.
 Make sure to go over these details with your make up artist.
 You want to look good for your wedding photos and video.

 9. Be a Zen Bride